 Skip to main content

-Floo is config-as-code by design. floo.app.toml is the source of truth for app configuration.
+floo is config-as-code by design. floo.app.toml is the source of truth for app shape, not for every piece of durable state.
 This is not just a preference.
 It is what makes agent-native deployment workable.
 Agents need a deterministic, reviewable file that describes desired state.

 What lives in config